leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/mesh/split.rst

    :Menu:      :menuselection:`Mesh --> Split --> Faces by Edges`

 *Faces by Edges* is similar to the *Rip* tool.
-When two or more touching interior edges, or a border edge is selected when using *Faces by Edges*, a hole will be created, and the selected edges will be duplicated to form the border of the hole.
+When two or more touching interior edges, or a border edge is selected, a hole will be created, and the selected edges will be duplicated to form the border of the hole.

 .. list-table::